Deciding on a particular course to study can be a nightmare.

 If you are definitely not considering the Paralegal route, then once you have completed your Law Degree you will apply to Solicitors Law Firms for a Training Contract or to Barristers Chambers for a Pupillage.

 A Licensed Conveyancer is a Conveyancing Specialist.
 The level of training exceeds 3 years and must be followed by working under the supervision of a qualified solicitor or equivalent before branching out to provide paid independent Conveyancing services to members of the public.
-The Council for Licensed Conveyancers is the regulatory body for such professionals who are specialist in property law.

 Whichever route you choose, you will agree that you have chosen an excellent profession in which to work.
 This is one of the few professions where starting out as a Legal Secretary could result in you becoming a Judge!